 - Insurance information

 You might also take a picture of the driver’s vehicle and license plate.
-This will help you identify them if they perform a hit and run, which is more likely with drivers who are impaired and not thinking clearly.
+This will help you identify them if they attempt to drive off, which is more likely with impaired drivers.

 Talk to Witnesses

 If anyone else saw your accident happen or noticed the other driver’s actions, ask for their contact information.
-They might be incredibly helpful in corroborating your account of the accident.
+They might be beneficial in corroborating your account of the accident.

 Go to a Doctor

-If you did not get medical attention at the accident scene, see a doctor as soon as possible after leaving the scene.
-If you wait too long, the other driver’s insurance company might doubt your injuries or try to say you were not hurt as badly as you say during the crash.
+If you did not get medical attention at the time of the accident, see a doctor as soon as possible after leaving the scene.
+If you wait too long, the other driver’s insurance company might doubt your injuries or try to say you were not hurt as badly during the crash as you claim.

 The statute of limitations on personal injury cases in Georgia is two years from the date of the injury.
 This means you only have two years to file your claim, and there are many steps to take in the process.

-It’s best to reach out to a lawyer right away so they can help you stay on track and build the strongest case possible.
+It’s best to reach out to a lawyer right away, so they can help you stay on track and build the most robust case possible.

 Don’t get stuck paying for the costs of an accident caused by a drunk driver.
-Our attorneys can help you gather evidence, build an insurance claim, and hold the driver accountable.
+Your Atlanta drunk driving accident attorney can help you gather evidence, build an insurance claim, and hold the driver accountable.
 You might even be able to take the driver to court for their mistakes, and we can help you every step of the way.

-To learn more and schedule a FREE consultation, call (404) 341-6555 or contact us online today.
+Call (404) 341-6555 or contact us online today to learn more and schedule a free consultation.
 We have more than 20 years of experience helping accident victims like yourself, and we are dedicated to getting you the recovery you need and deserve.